masoudmodabber/commons-protocol/docs/domain.md

 * A reversed Exchange.
 * A Dispute outcome.
 * A correction approved through a valid process.
-* A future Cross Commons Exchange.
+* Recognition of a Cross Commons Exchange under a Reciprocity Agreement.

 Every change to a Commons Balance should be traceable to one or more Ledger Entries.